InfernalSuite/homepage/docs_asp/swp/commands.md

 # Commands & Permissions

-This pages contains all the commands inside ASWM, alongside their respective permissions and usages.
+This pages contains all the commands inside ASP, alongside their respective permissions and usages.
 Arguments within angle brackets are required, and the ones within square brackets are optional.

 The `swm.*` permission will grant access to all commands.